dtczhl/dtc-doppler-illustrator/README.md

 1. The sender part is implemented in the `PlaySound.java` class, which emits sounds of a single frequency.
 The phone sends out sounds of 19 KHz.
 You can easily change to other frequencies if you like.
 For details please refer to my repo [dtc-frequency-player](https://github.com/dtczhl/dtc-frequency-player)

-2. The receiver part is implemented in the `AnalyzeFrequency.java` class, which does the following tasks: (1) receiving sound, (2) filtering sounds, (3) calculating the frequency and (4) the frequency shift, (5) drawing the Doppler shift on screen.
+2. The receiver part is implemented in the `AnalyzeFrequency.java` class, which does the following tasks: (1) receiving sound, (2) filtering sound signals, (3) calculating the frequency and (4) the frequency shift, (5) drawing the Doppler shift on screen.
 I will explain (2) filtering sounds here.
 For other parts of code, you can refer to my repo XXX.